English Version | النسخة العربية

 How Do You Receive the Grace of God Today?

-"But the gift of God is eternal life through Jesus Christ our Lord." — Romans 6:23
+"but the gift of God is eternal life through Jesus Christ our Lord." — Romans 6:23

 "Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life." — John 5:24